Tensor Train Decomposition for Adversarial Attacks on Computer Vision Models

 \paragraph{Model for attribution.} We consider the pre-trained VGG 19 \citep{simonyan2014very} model from the torchvision package to build an attribution map.
+Note that the results do not depend significantly on the choice of model, provided that it allows constructing an attribution map that is correct from a semantic point of view.

-\paragraph{Images for attack.} We consider one image from each of the $1000$ classes in the ImageNet dataset,\footnote{ The images from repository \url{https://github.com/EliSchwartz/imagenet-sample-images.git} are used. } and the attack was carried out only if the corresponding class was correctly predicted by the attacked model and by the model for attribution\footnote{ Excluding from consideration images in which the auxiliary model gives an incorrect prediction does not limit the generality of the method, since in this case, we can use any other model that gives the correct prediction for the image or even manually select semantic areas of significance in the image. }.
-Thus, for Alexnet we used $692$ images for attack, for Googlenet -- $757$ images, for Inception -- $747$ images, for Mobilenet -- $791$ images, and for Resnet -- $831$ images.
-The top-1 accuracy of the considered models on the used set of images is $74.2\%$ for Alexnet, $79.5\%$ for Googlenet, $82.0\%$ for Inception, $84.7\%$ for Mobilenet, $95.0\%$ for Resnet, and $84.0\%$ for VGG.
+\paragraph{Images for attack.} We consider one image from each of the $1000$ classes in the ImageNet dataset,\footnote{ We used the images from repository \url{https://github.com/EliSchwartz/imagenet-sample-images.git}. } and the attack was carried out only if the corresponding class was correctly predicted by the attacked model and by the model for attribution\footnote{ Excluding from consideration images in which the auxiliary model gives an incorrect prediction does not limit the generality of the method, since in this case, we can use any other model that gives the correct prediction for the image or even manually select semantic areas of significance in the image. }.
+Thus, for Alexnet we used $692$ images for attack, for Googlenet -- $757$ images, for Inception -- $747$ images, for Mobilenet -- $791$ images, for Resnet -- $831$ images, for Adversarial Inception -- $695$ images, and for Adversarial Inception ResNet -- $761$ images.
+The top-1 accuracy on the used set of images is $74.2\%$ for Alexnet, $79.5\%$ for Googlenet, $82.0\%$ for Inception, $84.7\%$ for Mobilenet, $95.0\%$ for Resnet, $76.1\%$ for Adversarial Inception, $83.3\%$ for Adversarial Inception ResNet, and $84.0\%$ for VGG.

 \paragraph{Hyperparameters of the Integrated Gradients method.} We used our implementation of the method, with $15$ gradient descent steps, and $15$ nodes for discretization.
 For subsequent optimization, we selected $\hat{d} = 5000$ pixels with the highest attribution value (that is, approximately $10\%$ of the number of pixels in the image).